proeung/accessible-menu/README.md

 # accessible-menu

-A sandbox app that demonstrates WCAG accessible mega menu using Tailwind CSS v.3 and extending from Disclosure Menus.
+A sandbox static page that demonstrates WCAG accessible mega menu using Tailwind CSS v.3 and extending from Disclosure Menus.

 To get started: